 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
-These are included in the Consolidated Statement of Profit or Loss and Other Comprehensive Income.
+These are included in the Consolidated Statement of Comprehensive Income.